pantheon-systems/documentation/source/content/external-libraries.md

 There are some scenarios when an external library is required.
 Pantheon has installed a number of common libraries that are available on the platform.

-## WKHTMLtoPDF
+## wkhtmltopdf

-[WebKit HTML](https://wkhtmltopdf.org/) allows you to create a snapshot or capture the content of a web page easily in a PDF.
+[wkhtmltopdf](https://wkhtmltopdf.org/) allows you to create a snapshot or capture the content of a web page easily in a PDF.

-WKHTMLtoPDF can be found on your application container at `/srv/bin/wkhtmltopdf`.
+wkhtmltopdf can be found on your application container at `/srv/bin/wkhtmltopdf`.
 To use it, install or create a compatible plugin or module:

 <TabList>